makerdao/sherlock-contest/README.md

 * On certain market conditions such as extreme price movements some of the exit fee may not be burned on liquidations.
 This is a known attribute of the system.
 * As getting liquidated is considered a state that should generally be avoided, it is expected that in such cases the urn owner becomes limited in various ways.
 For example, it cannot delegate or stake during liquidations and in some situations, it can take more time than the urn owner expects due to more liquidations or liquidations taking a lot of time.
 Other limitations may apply and are not considered an issue unless significant funds are lost permanently.
 * Using the "stopped" states in the lockstake clipper is assumed to be used by wards in an exterme emergency.
 It is a known risk that some of the system attributes and functionality may not hold afterwards, including risking user and system funds.
 This includes also LSE special functionality (allowing exit of auctions leftover, not burning fees, delegating, staking, etc..).
 * As the Maker protocol has the ability to mint MKR and NGT tokens and also to migrate the Lockstake engine, any situation of locked user MKR/NGT should not be regarded as a high severity issue.
+It is assumed that a lockstake migrator/minter contract can be set up and go live within 5 days (including gov delay).
 * Using yank() in the lockstake clipper is assumed to only happen as part of a shutdown procedure.
 Since this is out of scope, it is assumed not to happen.
 * As with other collaterals, "tip" and "chip" are assumed to be chosen very carefuly, while taking into account the dust parameter and with having in mind incentive farming risks.